 Nothing is more deflating than spending countless hours (as well as lots of money) planning an event only to have a paltry turnout.
-Empty chairs are the bane of every event planner’s existence, and so we decided to compile a list of tactics for improving the attendance at your events.
+Empty chairs are the bane of every event planner’s existence and can be discouraging to the point of giving up, and so we decided to compile a list of tactics for improving the attendance at your events.

 Note that some of these event attendance tips may not apply to every type of event … some are better for meetings, some better for corporate events, some better for weddings and parties.
 But this is a good place to start your brainstorming.
 I didn’t cover all the specific ways you can use social media to promote your events, mainly because there are so many great posts like here and here and here.
 I’m not going to mention “Choose a great speaker or entertainer” because that’s fairly obvious.
 And I am going to use the term “attendees” to apply to any kind of guest, attendee or participant.